 - Extreme weight gain or loss

-Additionally, if a couple is considering fertility treatment options that include sperm, egg or embryo donation or gestational carriers, it will be especially critical to seek fertility counselling to negotiate the emotional issues attached to those treatments, as well as discuss your options to find a choice that best fits your family’s needs and goals.
+Additionally, if a couple is considering fertility treatments options that include sperm, egg or embryo donation or gestational carriers, it will be especially critical to seek fertility counselling to negotiate the emotional issues attached to those treatments, as well as discuss your options to find a choice that best fits your family’s needs and goals.

 Finding ways to lower stress during fertility treatment may also help the success of the treatment.